Trauma Cycle: How to Win Your Battle

 Also, remember to reach out for help, and don’t hesitate to ask for it.

-In fact, the trauma cycle is a natural reaction to scary or stressful situations, and it’s important to remember that you’re not alone in your struggle.
+In fact, the trauma cycle is a natural reaction to scary or stressful situations.

 Types of Trauma Responses

-Understand the trauma cycle, and you’ll be able to survive and win your battle against it.
+Understand the trauma cycle, and you’ll survive and win your battle against it.
 It’s a complex process that involves three basic response types: avoidance, numbing, and arousal.

 Each response has its own symptoms and effects, which can be tough to manage.
-However, knowing which response is dominant, you can take steps to prevent its effects.
+But, knowing which response is dominant, you can take steps to prevent its effects.

-By understanding the cycle, you can also identify the warning signs that you’re in the midst of the trauma cycle and take appropriate action.
+You can also see the warning signs that you’re in the midst of the trauma cycle and take action.

 Do this, and you’ll be on your way to a brighter future free of traumatic experiences.